Shivam Thukral

 August, 2016 – December, 2016 Delhi

-Developed an optimal path planning algorithm BugFlood inspired by the bug algorithm to quickly compute paths in an obstacle rich environment (or to report that no such path exists).
-In this approach, we simulate virtual bugs that upon sensing an obstacle splits into two bugs exploring the obstacle boundary in opposite directions, until the bugs find the goal in the line-of-sight.
-We compare the performance of our algorithm with different planners from Open Motion Planning Library (OMPL) and Visibility Graph methods.
-The results show that the proposed algorithm delivers lower cost paths compared to other planners with lower computational time and rapidly indicates if a path does not exist.
+Developed BugFlood, an optimal path planning algorithm inspired by the bug algorithm, to efficiently compute paths in obstacle-rich environments or report the absence of a viable path.
+This approach simulates virtual bugs that, upon encountering an obstacle, split into two bugs that explore the obstacle boundary in opposite directions until they find the goal in their line of sight.
+We compared the performance of our algorithm with various planners from the Open Motion Planning Library (OMPL) and Visibility Graph methods.
+The results demonstrate that the proposed algorithm delivers lower-cost paths compared to other planners, with reduced computational time, and quickly indicates if no path exists.

 Projects